 If you look at your capacity for stress as a bucket and you see water pouring into the bucket as a representation of your stress, you have to let some of the water out or the bucket will overflow.

-How do you let the water out?
-Things that make you feel good!
-Some examples: being in nature, spending time with your family, spending time alone, warm bath.
-Exercise is great for reducing stress, but careful not to overdo it, because too much exercise can contribute to the stress overflowing your bucket.
+(Exercise is also great for reducing stress but careful not to overdo it, because too much exercise can contribute to the stress overflowing your bucket.)

-Meditation as a way to decrease stress
+Meditation to decrease stress during menopause

 Meditation is an excellent way to lower your stress and empty the bucket.